-- 5. Students accumulating 130+ hours will pay out-of-state tuition (full-cost) and forfeit any GSBS state-funded Research Assistantship. - 6.
+- 5. Students accumulating 130+ hours may pay out-of-state tuition (full-cost) and forfeit any GSBS state-funded Research Assistantship.
+The faculty mentor will be responsible for the student's salary once the student exceeds 130 semester credit hours. - 6.
 Out-of-state tuition may be waived for students exceeding 130 hours if those students entered the doctoral program with excessive hours from a master's degree.
-Requests for tuition waivers must be approved by the GSBS Office. - 7.
-Students must be admitted to candidacy at least four months prior to graduation.
+Requests for tuition waivers must be approved by the GSBS Office.

-8. All requirements for the doctoral degree must be completed within a period of eight consecutive calendar years.
+- 7. Students must be admitted to candidacy at least four months prior to graduation. - 8.
+All requirements for the doctoral degree must be completed within a period of eight consecutive calendar years.